Leading Coins 4 Entrepreneur (LC4) Trading Up 41.6% This Week

-Leading Coins 4 Entrepreneur (CURRENCY:LC4) traded up 10.8% against the dollar during the 1-day period ending at 20:00 PM Eastern on August 4th.
-Over the last seven days, Leading Coins 4 Entrepreneur has traded 41.6% higher against the dollar.
-Leading Coins 4 Entrepreneur has a total market capitalization of $93,551.66 and approximately $495.00 worth of Leading Coins 4 Entrepreneur was traded on exchanges in the last day.
-One Leading Coins 4 Entrepreneur coin can currently be purchased for approximately $0.0623 or 0.00000567 BTC on popular cryptocurrency exchanges.
+Leading Coins 4 Entrepreneur (CURRENCY:LC4) traded up 10.8% against the dollar during the 24-hour period ending at 23:00 PM ET on August 9th.
+One Leading Coins 4 Entrepreneur coin can now be bought for approximately $0.0623 or 0.00000567 BTC on major exchanges.
+Over the last week, Leading Coins 4 Entrepreneur has traded 41.6% higher against the dollar.
+Leading Coins 4 Entrepreneur has a market capitalization of $93,551.66 and $495.00 worth of Leading Coins 4 Entrepreneur was traded on exchanges in the last day.

 Here’s how similar cryptocurrencies have performed over the last day: